chrisy/ptptest/README.md

   Similarly, if we don't receive a response from a server, we might try a different server, or report that communications are unavailable.

 * Publishing, by sending data to other clients that we know about.
+This is the primary means for data transfer, either by the unsolicitced sending of information or using it to request details from another client (or a set of clients).

-* Analytics, by including timestamps in the data.
+* Analytics, by including timestamps and other metrics in the data.

-## Data integrity.
+## Data integrity

 Especially in subscription services, the packets containing this data would be wrapped in some sort of protection, either to conceal